Thank you! Your submission has been received!

 This approach is valuable for businesses collecting data in real-time, in which every piece of information is valued equally.
 Businesses can use Data Lakes to handle the information and put it at the service of Marketing Departments.
 There is a wealth of user data, fragmented in various parameters - time, geography, preferences, demographics - that can be used to build segmented campaigns at hyper-personalized levels.

-Read also: Data Science: What it is and how it can help your business?
+Data Science: What it is and how it can help your business?

 What is a Data Warehouse?

 The definition of Data Warehouse is “a data management system designed to store pre-structured data from multiple sources, in large amounts.”
-Their purpose is to collect and organize data through a specific categorization process to deliver insights quickly and improve the decision-making process for businesses.
+Their purpose is to collect and organize data through a specific categorisation process to deliver insights quickly and improve the decision-making process for businesses.
 This means the use for data needs to be defined before it is loaded to the Warehouse.

 Data Warehouses have been in use since the 1980s.